aerotoad/neboa/docs/guide/basic/working-with-collections.md

 }
 ```

 As you can see, an `_id` field is added to the document.
-This is an [ObjectID](https://www.mongodb.com/docs/manual/reference/bson-types/#std-label-objectid) string created by Nebra using the
+This is an [ObjectID](https://www.mongodb.com/docs/manual/reference/bson-types/#std-label-objectid) string created by Neboa using the
 [BSON ObjectID](https://github.com/cabinjs/bson-objectid) library.
-You must not set the `_id` field yourself, as it will be overwritten by Nebra.
+You must not set the `_id` field yourself, as it will be overwritten by Neboa.
 All the tables created in the database will use this ObjectID string as the primary key and you can use it to query documents.

 ## Updating documents